Cargo Fraud Prevention

 Double brokering (contractual fraud)

-A broker — or someone posing as one — accepts a load assignment from a shipper or another broker, then re-brokers that same load to an unsuspecting carrier without authorization.
-The fraud broker typically intercepts the carrier's payment, disappears, and leaves both the shipper and the carrier dealing with the loss.
-In the most sophisticated variant, the load is then stolen by the fraud network using the unsuspecting carrier's legitimate paperwork as operational cover.
+A broker — or someone posing as one — accepts a load, then re-brokers it to an unsuspecting carrier without authority to do so.
+The fraud broker grabs the payment, disappears, and leaves the shipper and carrier holding the bag.
+In the worst variant, the fraud network then steals the load using the innocent carrier's paperwork as cover.

 The key difference

-Fictitious pickup is a physical-world fraud.
-Someone shows up at a dock, presents fake credentials, and drives off with freight.
-Double brokering is a contractual fraud.
-Someone in the brokerage chain accepts an assignment they shouldn't have and re-brokers it deceptively.
+Fictitious pickup is physical fraud.
+Someone walks into a dock with bad paper and drives off with your freight.
+Double brokering is contractual fraud.
+Someone in the chain accepts an assignment they shouldn't and re-brokers it deceptively.

-These can be combined — a sophisticated fraud network may use double brokering to place freight in the hands of an unsuspecting carrier whose load is then stolen via a fictitious-pickup operation downstream — but the prevention controls for each are different.
+They can be combined — a sophisticated network double-brokers freight to an innocent carrier, then steals that load via fictitious pickup downstream — but the controls that block each are different.

 Why both have surged in 2025–2026

-1. The dispatcher attack surface has grown.
-Most carrier and broker dispatch operations now run on portals, APIs, and integrations that did not exist five years ago.
-Each integration is a potential phishing or credential-theft vector.
-The FBI/IC3 has issued multiple alerts on cyber-enabled strategic cargo theft tied to these vectors.
+1. The dispatcher attack surface ballooned.
+Carriers and brokers now run dispatch through portals, APIs, and integrations that didn't exist five years ago.
+Every integration is a phishing or credential-theft vector.
+The FBI/IC3 has issued multiple alerts on cyber-enabled cargo theft tied to those exact vectors.

-3. The defense has not kept pace.
-Most carrier and shipper SOPs were written before strategic cargo theft was a category.
-The default identity verification at most docks is "did the driver show up roughly when expected with the right paperwork."
-That is not enough in 2026.
+3. Defenses haven't kept up.
+Most carrier and shipper SOPs predate strategic cargo theft as a category.
+At most docks, identity verification means "did the driver show up roughly on time with the right paperwork."
+That isn't enough in 2026.

-Verisk CargoNet's 2025 analysis put total U.S. cargo theft losses at nearly $725 million — up 27 percent year over year.
-Strategic cargo theft, including both fictitious pickup and double brokering, was the fastest-growing category.
+Verisk CargoNet pegged 2025 U.S. cargo theft losses at nearly $725 million — up 27% year over year.
+Strategic cargo theft, including both fictitious pickup and double brokering, grew fastest.

-2. Carrier identity confirmation through verified channels.
-Before releasing freight, the shipper or broker calls the carrier's official phone number — pulled from FMCSA SAFER, not from the paperwork the driver presents — to confirm the assignment.
+2. Confirm the carrier through a channel they didn't hand you.
+Before you release freight, call the carrier's official number — pulled from FMCSA SAFER, not from the driver's paperwork — to confirm the assignment.

-3. Rolling pickup confirmation codes.
-The carrier provides a unique pickup confirmation number directly to the shipper through a verified channel.
-The driver must present this number at pickup.
+3. Use rolling pickup codes.
+The carrier hands the shipper a unique pickup code through a verified channel.
+The driver presents that code at the dock.
+No code, no freight.

-4. Video coverage of every pickup.
+4. Video every pickup.
 Driver, tractor, trailer plate.
-Recorded, timestamped, retained for at least 90 days.
-This is your evidence base if something goes wrong.
+Timestamped.
+Retained 90 days.
+This is your evidence file if something goes sideways.

-1. Broker vetting against multiple databases.
-FMCSA broker authority, complaint history, surety bond status, days in business, and any industry blacklists.
-New brokers should require multi-source verification before first load.
+1. Vet every broker against multiple databases.
+FMCSA broker authority, complaint history, surety bond status, days in business, industry blacklists.
+New brokers get multi-source verification before they touch a load.

-2. Re-brokering disclosure required in writing.
-Broker contracts should explicitly require disclosure of any intent to re-broker, with penalties for unauthorized re-brokering written in.
+2. Require re-broker disclosure in writing.
+Broker contracts must call out any intent to re-broker, with real penalties for doing it without disclosure.

-3. Payment controls.
-Where possible, pay the hauling carrier directly.
-Where that's not possible, require the broker to provide proof of carrier payment before broker payment is issued.
-Many fraud networks rely on the float between when the broker is paid and when the carrier expects to be paid.
+3. Control the money.
+Pay the hauling carrier directly when you can.
+When you can't, require proof of carrier payment before you cut the broker's check.
+Most fraud rides the float between when the broker gets paid and when the carrier expects to.

-4. Load tracking through every party.
-GPS-verified telematics from pickup to delivery, with the data accessible to all legitimate parties in the chain — not just the broker.
+4. Track every load through every party.
+GPS-verified telematics, pickup to delivery, with the data visible to every legitimate party — not just the broker.

-5. Exception monitoring.
-Any anomaly in pickup time, route, or delivery against the dispatched plan triggers an automated review workflow.
-Pattern detection across loads catches systematic fraud.
+5. Monitor for exceptions.
+Any anomaly in pickup time, route, or delivery vs. the dispatched plan kicks off automated review.
+Pattern detection across loads catches the systematic fraud.

 Your role in the chain determines your control points